ThiDiamondDev/horror-fps-template/README.md

 1. Clone the repository or download the project from the GitHub page.
 2. Open the project in Godot.
-3. (Optional) Follow the integration instructions provided in the video tutorial to add the system to your game.

 ## Adding New Items and Crafting Recipes